abcnever/cordova-haml-sass-coffee/README.md

   follow the instruction and give it a custom name as you wish

-8. install the coffeescript command line bin file.
+8.install the coffeescript command line bin file.

     sudo npm install -g coffee-script